Skip to main content

 • story

-The game's story aspect is largely criticized, with many users noting that it lacks a substantial narrative, focusing instead on solving ciphers.
-While some players appreciate the challenge and intelligence of the gameplay, they agree that the absence of a story makes it feel incomplete, suggesting it may be better suited for those specifically interested in cryptography rather than traditional gaming experiences.
+The game's story aspect is largely criticized, with many users noting a lack of narrative depth and character development, as it primarily focuses on solving ciphers.
+While some players appreciate the challenge and intelligence of the gameplay, they acknowledge that the absence of a traditional story may deter those seeking a more immersive experience.
+Overall, the game is seen as more of a puzzle-solving exercise than a narrative-driven adventure.

 • “I never thought there was an advanced section, and I sure as hell didn't expect there to be some story and data about every single type of cypher presented in the game.”